Crimean Tatar Advocates Build Congressional Alliance Following Chicago Consulate Meeting

 On our mother’s line Zera and I descended Murz Karashaysky.
 Crimean Tatar Murza is a title equal to the prince/princess.
 This is the dynasty that had influence on the state administration of the Crimean state.
 Our aristocratic ancestors who had lands and rich possessions in Crimea lost everything because of the Russian empress.
 She decided to launch a geopolitical project in Crimea.
 Named Tavrida, based on imperial splendor, she started by labeling us barbarians, gradually erasing our history, culture and our heritage, all that reminded about Crimean Tatars.

 ZAREMA: However, in May 1944, our people were faced with even more difficult days.
 The Soviet Union, led by dictator Joseph Stalin and his inner circle, committed genocide.
-He ordered the forced deportation of the entire Crimean Tatar population in just two days.
+He ordered the forced expulsion of the entire Crimean Tatar nation in just two days.
 While our grandparents Umer and Ridván fought against Nazism, all our defenseless women, children, and elderly were loaded onto cattle transport and transported to Central Asian countries.
 Our grandmother Levise was 7 years old when Soviet law enforcement broke into her house in the village of Baidary at 5 am on May 18, 1944.
-This village is now called Угловое.
-In connection with the deportation, her mother, brothers, and sisters were given only 15 minutes to gather without any explanation.
+This village is now called Uglovoye.
+In connection with the forced expulsion, her mother, brothers, and sisters were given only 15 minutes to gather without any explanation.

 Our relatives were gathered from all over Crimea, assembled at railway stations, loaded like animals into cattle cars, and taken to Uzbekistan on a deadly journey that lasted almost a month.
 People died from suffocation, lack of food and water, and the bodies of the dead were simply thrown onto the road.
-The most cynical part of this story was that Stalin justified his crimes by calling Crimean Tatars a nation of traitors.
-However, as archives confirm, the order to deport was given first, and a reason was issued weeks later.
 Stalin’s real goal was to erase all indigenous national identities throughout the Soviet Union.
 His twisted ambition was to create a unified Soviet people devoid of uniqueness, united by the Russian language, distorted historical data, and propaganda.

 ZAREMA: Our’s grandfather’s Mom and little brother was killed by injections in the hospital in one day.
 Our grandfather managed to escape this lethal injection; he fled when he saw his family being taken from the medical room one by one, covered with sheets.
 So he was left alone.
 And for the rest of his life, he didn’t trust the medical staff even in Crimea.
 This genocide killed 46.3% of the population.